 Cuts and minor burns, sprains or strains, minor eye injuries and infections, suspected broken bones…

-They can also arrange X-rays for suspected broken bones and apply plaster, if required.
+- suspected broken bones (staff can arrange X-rays and apply plaster, if required)

 The Minor Injuries Unit is unable to treat minor illnesses, back or hip injuries.
 If your condition is serious or life-threatening you should go to the Emergency Department at Forth Valley Royal Hospital.

 These are the current estimated wait times for urgent treatment in the Minor Injuries Unit at Stirling Health & Care Village and the Emergency Department at Forth Valley Royal Hospital.
 If you are not in need of urgent treatment you should contact your GP or NHS 24 on 111.